WCAG 3.0 and the Future of Accessibility Standards

 When Will W3C Release WCAG 3.0?

-While the W3C plans to publish WCAG 3.0 in 2023, it’s worth noting that they also planned to officially recommend WCAG 2.2 in 2021.
-That didn’t happen — WCAG 2.2 is currently scheduled for a late-2022 release after a number of delays.
+While the W3C had planned to release WCAG 3.0 in 2023, it’s worth noting that they also planned to officially recommend WCAG 2.2 in 2021.
+Due to a number of delays, WCAG 2.2 guidelines weren’t released until October 2023.

 A scale with a bubble that says 3.0 on one side and 2.1 on the other side.